apache/spark/docs/running-on-yarn.md

 # Important Notes

 - When your application instantiates a Spark context it must use a special "standalone" master url.
 This starts the scheduler without forcing it to connect to a cluster.
 A good way to handle this is to pass "standalone" as an argument to your program, as shown in the example above.
-- YARN does not support requesting container resources based on the number of cores.
+- We do not requesting container resources based on the number of cores.
 Thus the numbers of cores given via command line arguments cannot be guaranteed.
 - Currently, we have not yet integrated with hadoop security.
 If --user is present, the hadoop_user specified will be used to run the tasks on the cluster.
 If unspecified, current user will be used (which should be valid in cluster).
   Once hadoop security support is added, and if hadoop cluster is enabled with security, additional restrictions would apply via delegation tokens passed.